nuxt/website-v2/content/en/blog/improve-your-developer-experience-with-nuxt-components.md

 // For nuxt v2.13+
 // nuxt.config.js
 export default {
-  components: true,
+  components: true
 }
 ```

-In case your project is using Nuxt version below v2.13**we recommend you to upgrade your Nuxt version since there is no breaking between these versions.
+In case your project is using Nuxt version below v2.13\*\*we recommend you to upgrade your Nuxt version since there is no breaking between these versions.

 💡 **If `components: true` is set, `~/components` directory is scanned by default.**